arbor-sim/arbor/doc/labels.rst

 locations on morphologies, and a dictionary for assiciating these descriptions with a string label.

-The labels are used later in the cell building process to refer to regions and locations when setting cell properties and attributes.
+The labels are used to refer to regions and locations when setting cell properties and attributes.
 For example, the membrane capacitance on a region of the cell membrane, or the location of synapse instances.